interactivefiction/vimform7/docsrc/source/index.rst

 Customization
 ####################################

 Vimform7 is meant to be customized.
-Users can feel free to modify the various scripts that make up the Vimform7 tool set, as well as the plug-ins that integrate Vimform7 with Vim.
+Users can feel free to modify the various scripts that make up the Vimform7 tool set, as well as the plugins that integrate Vimform7 with Vim.
 Your customizations can also be packaged into a new Vimform7 distribution that can be used to share your work or to simply reproduce your configuration in a new computing environment.
 If your customizations could be useful to others, the Vimform7 project welcomes contributions to the toolset via the github pull request workflow.

 File Structure
 ==============

 All files installed by Vimform7 are located in the users home directory.
 A map that summarizes the locations of key files that may be of interest to users is given below.
-Files and folders in ~/.vim are related to the Vimform7 Vim plug-in implementation.
+Files and folders in ~/.vim are related to the Vimform7 Vim plugin implementation.
 Files and folders in ~/.local are related to the integration of Vimform7 with your OS desktop and terminal.
 Files and folders in ~/.vimform7 are related to the operation of Inform7 and are derived from `gnome-inform7 <https://github.com/ptomato/gnome-inform7>`_ with the exception of the Vimform7 folder which contains files related to creating new custom distributions of Vimform7 by users and some configuration files as well.

 .. image:: imgs/vimform7treelarge.png
    :alt: Vimform7 key folders under users home directory after installation.